 Make sure that you have an analytics program like Google Analytics installed on your website.
 Programs like this allow you to see how much traffic you are receiving to your website as well as see the search terms people are typing in to find you.
 You can’t start figuring out what to change unless you analyze where you are starting.
 In future posts, we are going to put up some custom reports for Google Analytics that can help you quickly review how your website is performing.

 Most people have heard the saying, “Keep your friends close and keep your enemies closer.”
 Make sure you review your competitors’ sites on a regular basis to see what they are doing.
 You can review the design, navigation, the number of pages, type of pages they are displaying and what features they have that might be advantageous for your website.
 Make sure to put your consumer glasses on and try and review your competitors’ websites the way your customer might.
 Who looks more trustworthy?
 Who looks more professional?
 Who is answering the questions you want to know?
 Lastly, is your contact information on every page?
 It’s counter-productive when a motivated prospect who is ready to engage has to struggle to discover how to contact you.

 STEP 3: Have a plan

-Every business has to have a plan or goal for its web site.
+Every business has to have a plan or goal for its website.
 Is your website there to drive sales, educate customers, answer questions, or just sit there?
-This is very important to determining the success of one’s site.
+This is very important in determining the success of one’s site.